 9. Focus on Agent Retention and Engagement

 High agent turnover is a major hidden cost in call centers.
-The expenses of recruiting, hiring, and training new agents can be substantial.
-Moreover, new agents are typically less efficient than experienced ones.
+The expenses of recruiting, hiring, and training new agents can be huge.
+On top of that, new agents are usually less efficient than experienced ones.

 To improve retention and engagement: